ToluGIT/DLP-AWS-lambda/README.md

 Now go to the Subscriptions page, select your subscription, click <kbd>Delete</kbd>, and then <kbd>Delete</kbd>

 Head to the Macie Console: [https://us-east-1.console.aws.amazon.com/macie/home?region=us-east-1#summary](https://us-east-1.console.aws.amazon.com/macie/home?region=us-east-1#summary)

-.
-Go to Settings, and scroll to the end of the page, where there will be a <kbd>Disable Macie</kbd> button.
+Go to Settings and scroll to the end of the page, where there will be a <kbd>Disable Macie</kbd> button.
 Click on that, type “Disable” in the confirmation box, and click <kbd>Disable Macie</kbd>.

 Head to the EventBridge console: [https://us-east-1.console.aws.amazon.com/events/home?region=us-east-1#/dashboard](https://us-east-1.console.aws.amazon.com/events/home?region=us-east-1#/dashboard)